-The most beautiful of all five palaces built by the Joseon Dynasty, Gyeongbokgung palace was home to the Joseon Kings, their households and the government.
+The most beautiful of all five palaces built by the Joseon Dynasty, the Gyeongbokgung Palace was home to the Joseon Kings, their households and the government.
 With a whopping number of rooms; 7,700 rooms, the palace isn’t only a prominent feature of the architectural principles of ancient Korea but it also houses the National Palace Museum and the National Folk Museum.

 2. Deoksugung Palace – Seoul:

 One of the Five Grand Palaces built by the Kings of the Joseon Dynasty, this palace is more like a complex of buildings with different architectural styles.
 Some buildings include cryptomeria wood, painted wood and stucco while others were built with stone as a replica of western palatial architecture.
-In addition to the palaces there are forested gardens, a statue of King Sejong the Great and the National Museum of Art.
+In addition to the palaces, there are forested gardens, a statue of King Sejong the Great and the National Museum of Art.

 3. Myeongdong Shopping Street – Seoul:

 This mostly commercial area is one of Seoul’s main shopping, parade and tourist districts.
 The area was mainly residential back during the Joseon Dynasty but became more commercial during the Japanese era.
-After the Korean War, the area was rebuilt and department stores were built as well as high-rise buildings, shopping centers, restaurants and boutiques.
+After the Korean War, the area was rebuilt and department stores were built as well as high-rise buildings, shopping centres, restaurants and boutiques.

 The newly restored area became very popular in the 1970s.
 Today, Myeong-dong was designated as a special Tourism Promotion Area and is one of the stops on the official Seoul City Bus tour’s main route.
-Retail shops in the dong range from mid to high priced, there are international brand outlets as well as Korean cosmetics brands.
+Retail shops in the dong range from mid to high-priced, there are international brand outlets as well as Korean cosmetics brands.